sstsimulator/sst-macro/docs/manual/manual.md

 The link latency is the latency required for a single packet to traverse one switch and hop to the next one in the network.
 Thus, even in the most basic of network models, there is a still a notion of topology that affects the number of hops and therefore the latency.
-To compute the total network network latency as one would observe in an MPI ping-ping benchmark, one would compute
+To compute the total network network latency as one would observe in an MPI ping-ping benchmark, one would compute using the hop latency and the injection latency

 lat = n(hops) * lat(hop) + 2*lat(inj)

-using the hop latency and the injection latency.

 This abstract machine model is a good place to start for getting a "lay of the land" for simulations - and the simplest to configure.
 However, it has a few deficiencies that can cause problems when there is serious memory or network congestion.